citp/privacy-policy-historical/s/sh/sho/shoppersstop.com.md

-While you are on our website **personally identifiable information** collected about you may include:
+While you are transacting on our website **personally identifiable information** collected about you may include:

   * First and last name.
   * Email addresses.
-  * Contact details such as mobile phone number.
+  * Contact details including phone numbers.
   * PIN/ZIP code.
   * Demographic profile (like your age, gender, occupation, education, address and durables owned).
   * Personal preferences and interests (such as books, movies, music and so on); and